Pranaybot/capstone-project-2/README.md

    g) Optionally, you can grant permissions to the user.
 One command you could use is this one: `GRANT ALL PERMISSIONS ON KEYSPACE keyspace_name TO username;`
    h) Exit the `cqlsh` instance by typing `exit`; or Ctr+d.
 In the env file, enter the values you created for username and password.
    i) If you wish to interact with Cassandra directly, use the command here with the username and password you specified: `cqlsh -u username -p password`.

+5. In your Command Prompt or Terminal, type the command `cqlsh`.
+Then, enter `CREATE KEYSPACE my_keyspace` to create the keyspace for Casandra DB to load the tables into.
+6. The `backend` folder has a config directory with a file named  `cassandraConfig.ts`.
+It can be found by going into the `src` folder first.
+When you get to the file, replace each of the `const` keywords with variables you created in the `.env` file.
+For each variable, make sure you assign them the value of `.env` variable assoicated with it using the command `process.env` with square-bracket notation to access the `.env` variable.
+For instance, you can declare and initialize a variable like `keyspace` in this manner: `const keyspace = process.env["CASSANDRA_KEYSPACE"] || "my_keyspace"`.
+7. You will need to install another server, `redis`, to be able to manage user information for signup, login, and resetting password.
+To do this, type this command, `brew install redis`.
+Once it is done, run it with the command, `brew services start redis`.
+8. Finally, you need to modify the file, `base.service.ts`.
+You can find it in the `angular-express-app` directory by using this path, `angular-express-app/src/app/services/base.service.ts`.
+On the file, remove `.prod` from the end of the path which can be found in the second import.
+The project has two environment files, `environment.ts` and `environment.prod.ts` which can be found in the `environments` folder under `src`.
+The files contain important data like apiUrls which are used for development or production.
+When you remove `.prod` from the second import, you are using the apiUrl from the `environment.ts` file.

 ### D) Project build
 1. From the github repository, go to Code and copy the HTTPS github repository url to your clipboard.